lxgr-linux/pokete/wiki.md

    + [Hiding](#hiding)
 - Active: Night
 - Can be found in:
-   + Abandoned village
+   + Abandoned Village
 - Evolves to [Raupathor night](#raupathor_night) at level 20

 #### Dicki
-A little what ever, that sticks out of the ground.
+A little whatever that sticks out of the ground.

 ```